dtdannen/midca-rebel-agents-boggs/source/progress_report.rst

 ..
 [1] It is possible to have run multiple MIDCA cycles on several threads within the demo script, but output would have been garbled.

 ..
-[2] This is not exactly ideal, and we may want to replace it with proper logging sometime.
-See :ref:`futwork`.
+[2] This has been fixed, and logging is now done through python's built-in `logging` library.
+(8/9/17)